pomegranatebee/hyperv-debian/README.md

     sudo apt-get update&&sudo apt-get upgrade

 # Update VM desktop environment to run at higher resolutions in Hyper-V

+## Optional: If you have trouble increasing screen resolution within your desktop environment

 Open root configuration file for GRUB: